 Doshisha Visiting Fellows

-The Associated Kyoto Program is pleased to announce special opportunities for visiting fellows to Doshisha University in 2020.
-AKP will support a professor to teach a course in the field of Law at Doshisha University, in Kyoto, Japan.
-The visiting fellow will be expected to teach in English in their specialty, to meet with and offer advice to students as appropriate, and to participate in activities connected with the Doshisha Graduate School of Law.
+The Associated Kyoto Program is pleased to announce special opportunities for visiting fellows to Doshisha University in 2021.
+AKP will support a professor to teach a course in the humanities at Doshisha University in Kyoto, Japan.
+The visiting fellow will be expected to teach in English in their specialty, to meet with and offer advice to students as appropriate, and to participate in activities connected with their department.

-Applicants should be regular faculty members at an AKP member institution with a strong background in teaching and research in the area of Law.
-Specialists in all disciplines are encouraged to apply, as long as the proposed course is one that could be considered part of a Law program.
-All teaching and related duties are conducted in English, and fluency in Japanese language is not required.
+Applicants should be regular faculty members at an AKP member institution with a strong background in teaching and research in the humanities.
+Specialists in all humanities disciplines are encouraged to apply.
+All teaching and related duties are conducted in English, and knowledge of the Japanese language is not required.

-The school year begins April 1 and ends in early August; the second semester begins in September and ends in February.
-Full courses last approximately 15 weeks.
-Weekly sessions are 90 minutes long.
+The first semester begins on April 1 and ends in early August; the second semester begins in late September and ends in mid-February.
+Full courses last approximately 15 weeks, with weekly class sessions of 90 minutes.
 It may be possible to teach an accelerated course over a shorter period of time.

 Doshisha Visiting Fellows Application Process